 Supported by a team of volunteers working on the show and events business, the idea of a festival generated enthusiasm and in no time FIKA(S) obtained the support of cultural partners, Nordic embassies, public, media…

 In 2016, the first edition, honored by the presence of Kristofer Aström (in the end kind of the source of this beautiful adventure) was a great success and the second edition confirmed the FIKA(S) potential.
-In 2019, FIKA(S) will open its third edition.
+In 2019, over 25 000 people attended FIKA(S) ‘s third edition.

 Closing Event – FIKA(S) Festival 2016 – 1st Edition